Extreme Honey

-Extreme Honey: The Very Best of Warner Brothers Years is a 1997 compilation album by Elvis Costello, spanning the years 1989–1997.
+Extreme Honey: The Very Best of the Warner Brothers Years is a compilation album by Elvis Costello, released in 1997.
+The album spanned songs from 1989 to 1997 that Costello had released under his contract with Warner Bros.
+Records.

 The collection contains one exclusive track, "The Bridge I Burned".
 Costello had originally recorded a cover of Prince's "Pop Life" for inclusion, but Prince denied him permission to release it.

 Track listing

 All tracks written by Elvis Costello except where noted.